PavanRangani/docs/docs/prd/investments/workspace.md

     - Sorting order: Alphabetical order on Funding Account nickname.
     - On hover of the records, show the pencil icon to the right side.
 On clicks, opens the edit dialog.
     - Shows proper message when no funding accounts are available.
+- Cash sources & Uses
+    - Columns
+        - Funding Account Name and Number
+                - Shows all own funding account (Active or Dispose) of the entity.
+(Pulled account won't be shown)
+                - Shows the Account Number in bracket.
+Like `Joint Main Account | Scwab (1670)`.
+(Here `1670` is account number)
+        - Overdue
+            - It is applicable only when the Overdue amount is available.
+            - It is pulled from the `Cashflow` tab.
+It shows total amount of `Overdue` column of the `Private Capital` section.
+        - This Week
+            - It is pulled from the `Cashflow` tab.
+It shows total amount of `This Week` column of the `Private Capital` section.
+        - Next Week
+            - It is pulled from the `Cashflow` tab.
+It shows total amount of `Next Week` column of the `Private Capital` section.
+        - Future
+            - It is pulled from the `Cashflow` tab.
+It shows total amount of `Future` column of the `Private Capital` section.
+        - Total
+            - It is pulled from the `Cashflow` tab.
+It shows grand total amount of `Total` column of the `Private Capital` section.
+    - Sorting order: Alphabetical order on Funding Account nickname.
+    - Shows proper message when no funding accounts are available.
-- Cash Flow Summary
+- Annual Cash Flows
-    - User can't edit the budget/actual.
+    - User can't edit the `Pro Forma/actual` amount.
     - Shows one icon with header.
 On click, redirects user to the Cash Flow tab.
-    - It shows the `Within the Portfolio` section with `Total Sources`, `Total Uses` & `Net Cash Flow from the Portfolio` details.
+    - Shows only `Within the Portfolio` section with `Total Sources`, `Total Uses` & `Net Cash Flow from the Portfolio` details.
+    - Nagative numbers are shown in red color and Positive numbers are shown in black color.
+    - Shows the background of whole `Pro Forma` column in light blue color.

 #### Portfolio Notes
 - Shows portfolio notes to the right side of the page.